oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/e-lab-four-application-performance-monitoring/apm.md

      ![Database Management Overview](./images/no-trace-overview.png " ")

-## Task 2: Limited Visibility and Analysis without traces enabled
+## Task 2: Limited Visibility and Analysis without MySQL Database traces enabled

 1. By default, traces are displayed in the order by the start time.
 Right mouse click on the **Duration column**, select Sort **Descending** to show the traces by duration in descending order.
 This will bring the slowest trace to the top of the list.